FedericoGarciaGarcia/MachineLearning/README.md

 # Machine Learning

-Machine Learning projects done in University.
+Machine Learning projects done in University with Python and scikit-learn.

 ## Handwritten digits